 While this is an up and coming blog, it is written by someone who has a wealth of knowledge for us young guns.
 Hatton1 is a frequent follower (and OBGYN now just focusing on GYN) of many physician finance websites, this one included.
 Never leaving without dropping an intriguing comment or sage piece of advice.
 I have no doubt this website will be well worth the read as it comes along!

-ESI Money Great site written by the guy who owns Rockstar Finance.
+ESI Money Great site.
 He focuses on a Earn Save Invest (ESI) mentality towards personal finance.